optiz0r/puppet-env-manager/README.md

 * Ignore locked environments during stale cleanup to avoid deleting a new clone being created by another process running in parallel
+* Handle dangling symlinks left behind by failed add/update by deleting and re-adding environment

 ## v0.4.0 - 2019-08-23